HariRaghavendarRaoBandari/papershelf/README.md

 # papershelf
-This repo saves and categorizes many interesting papers, white papers, technical reports, and other documents (e.g. keynotes).
+This repo contains source codes along with the paper database (white papers, technical reports, and other documents).

-All documents are group into the following categories:
-  - Application
-  - Architecture
-  - Networking
-  - Storage
-  - System
-  - ProgrammingLanguage
-  - Tools
-  - Keynote
-  - MyFavouriate

-/* Keep updating */